usernameisTK/stat7008/README.md

-All the pdf have been transformed to txt in folder: extracted_text.
+All the pdf have been transformed to txt in folder "./extracted_text".